wp-plugins/this-day-in-history/readme.txt

 == Changelog ==

+= 1.1 =
+* Fixed pagination issues with WordPress 4.0
+* Moved number of events shown to a screen option
+* Overhaul of admin screens
+* Removed custom table migration code for early versions

 = 1.0 =
 * First production release
 * Added show_all to the shortcode
-* Added Option for the text displayed when there are no events.
+* Added Option for the text displayed when there are no events

 = 0.9.3 =
 * Fixed Admin Bar bug in 3.6